We say: revive our council farms

-We’re glad the government’s backing county farms, but they’ll need to act quickly to save these vital countryside assets.
+We’re glad the government’s backing council farms, but they’ll need to act quickly to save these vital countryside assets.

-It was good to see the government commit to carry on funding council-owned county farms.
+It was good to see the government commit to carry on funding council-owned council farms.
 This investment is much needed and long overdue.
 Many of these farms have been sold off in recent years.
-In fact, the loss of county farms has increased fivefold since 2016.
+In fact, the loss of council farms, sometimes referred to as ‘county farms’, has increased fivefold since 2016.
 At that rate, we could lose them all in just over 30 years!
 Without these farms, it can be extremely difficult for new farmers to enter the profession.

 Our Agriculture Lead, Graeme Willis, said:

-‘Continuing the sale of our county farms is like shooting ourselves in the foot when it comes to securing the future of farming in England.
-By holding onto their county farms, councils can use the land they own directly to help tackle the climate and nature emergencies, give young farmers a foot in the door and make sure we continue to develop innovative nature-friendly farming techniques.
+‘Continuing the sale of our council farms is like shooting ourselves in the foot when it comes to securing the future of farming in England.
+By holding onto their council farms, councils can use the land they own directly to help tackle the climate and nature emergencies, give young farmers a foot in the door and make sure we continue to develop innovative nature-friendly farming techniques.

 ‘But right now, as farms continue to be sold off, we need to know much will be available and when funding will start, how many new entrants it will support and how it will drive innovative, environmentally sustainable farming that delivers for people and nature.’